Armand Courville: Tainted meat merchant

-In 1967, Courville became notorious as one the gangsters responsible for supplying the tainted meat that was sold in the concession stands for the visitors to Expo 67, through he was never charged despite the outrage about the damage the scandal did to Montreal's reputation.
+In 1967, Courville became notorious as one of the gangsters responsible for supplying the tainted meat that was sold in the concession stands for the visitors to Expo 67, through he was never charged despite the outrage about the damage the scandal did to Montreal's reputation.
 Besides for Courville, the other owners of Reggio Foods were Vic Cotroni, Paolo Violi, and Salvatore Sorrentino.
 The meat that Reggio Foods purchased was from animals that had died of diseases and was not fit for consumption by dogs, let alone humans.
 In 1973, the firm of Reggio Foods (which was owned by Courville) supplied the meat at the Quebec Summer Games, which caused so many athletes to become seriously ill after eating the meat that the games had to be cancelled.
 The Quebec health authorities seized 20,000 pounds of meat from Reggio Foods, which turned out to be decaying horse meat with the labels saying it was unfit for human consumption having been ripped off.
 In 1975, Courville was described in a newspaper report as being "about five feet in height" and "about the same in circumference" with "cauliflower ears and slicked-back greying hair".

-In May 1975, a royal commission known as the Commission d'Enuête sur le Crime Organisé started public hearings into the scandal of the tainted meat being sold in Montreal's grocery stores, leading to a report being issued The Fraudulent Marketing of Meat Unfit for Consumption and Fraud in Connection with Horse Meat.
+In May 1975, a royal commission known as the Commission d'Enquête sur le Crime Organisé started public hearings into the scandal of the tainted meat being sold in Montreal's grocery stores, leading to a report being issued The Fraudulent Marketing of Meat Unfit for Consumption and Fraud in Connection with Horse Meat.
 The report named Reggio Foods as the firm responsible for supplying the tainted meat.
 Through Courville escaped being indicted, the firm of Reggio Foods was shut down for its gross violations of the food safety laws later in 1975.
-In 1977, Courville testified at the Commission d'Enuête sur le Crime Organisé: "If the Mafia exists in Montreal, it's probably like the Knights of Columbus".
+In 1977, Courville testified at the Commission d'Enquête sur le Crime Organisé: "If the Mafia exists in Montreal, it's probably like the Knights of Columbus".
 Courville also testified to the commission that he was "the official business agent" of "my friend" Cotroni.
 The same year, the royal commission named Courville as "without doubt one of the most influential and respected non-Italian partners of the Cotroni-Violi family".
 As a non-Italian, Courville could never be a "made man" within the Cotroni family, but he was Vic Cotroni's closest friend and adviser.

 In the 1970s, Courville helped recruit his nephew Réal Simard to work as a hitman for Cotroni's younger brother, Frank Cotroni.
 Courville died of natural cause in 1991, a wealthy and free man.